 Today, the Phoenicians represent a cross cultural model that aims to promote the Mediterranean culture, to strengthen the bonds among the Mediterranean countries that share the same history.

 The Route in fact is based on the historical, social, and cultural relationships that the Phoenicians established along these sea routes, on their landing places and emporiums founded in the Mediterranean basin.

 The Route intends to enhance the cultural, natural and landscape heritage of these places through the collaboration of cities, enterprises, volunteers and also institutions that want to bring their contribution to the search of a new relationship between man and the surrounding cultural heritage, as well as new pedagogical and tourism models for the needs of today’s cultural exchange.
 Such places of ancient origin become the stages of a trip along the whole Mediterranean, through which exchange objects, knowledge and experiences.

 Following the methodology of Heritage Pedagogy, the Phoenicians’ Route also promotes an identity integrated and responsible cultural tourism in collaboration with public and private organizations at local, national, and international levels, to discover the real Mediterranean.
-For this purpose, networks of tour operators who are developing innovative offers of discovery tourism based on a quality program of services have been created.
+For this purpose, networks of tour operators are developing innovative offers of discovery tourism based on a quality program of services.

 “The Phoenicians’ Route” refers to the European Landscape Convention (Florence, 2000) and the European Convention on the Role of Cultural Heritage for Society (Faro, 2005).